What Does the Bible Say About Control Freaks?

 In the Bible, God’s view on this is centered around humility and trust.
 From the Old Testament to the New Testament, there’s a consistent message that we should place our trust in God rather than in our own abilities.
 This is not to say that taking charge or being a leader is inherently wrong – leadership is a gift and responsibility mentioned positively in the Bible.
 However, the issue arises when the desire for control becomes consuming, pushing us to rely solely on ourselves and ignoring God’s guidance.

-See also What Does the Bible Say About a Good Woman?
+See also What Does the Bible Say About Conflict?

 Jesus’ teachings and life provide a perfect example of balanced control.
 He was assertive and authoritative yet always surrendered to God’s will, showing the importance of distinguishing between godly leadership and controlling tendencies.